 Note that the Cape Bruny Lighthouse is in a National Park, so you will need to have a Tasmania Parks Pass, which you can get here: Welcome to Parks Passes.

 We had mentioned Adventure Bay earlier as the gateway to the Fluted Cape Walk.
 But it is also worth just bringing a picnic down to the pristine white beach while enjoying an afternoon and going for a dip in the crystal-clear water.
 If you haven’t seen an albino wallaby yet, here is a good chance to admire one.
 The best times to spot one are at dusk or dawn.

 Tip: There is only one petrol station and grocery store on Bruny Island, the Adventure Bay General Store.
 If you want to save some money and have a bigger variety of groceries, we recommend buying petrol and items you need before taking the ferry.

 Bruny island cruises

-At the end of Adventure Bay, right where you find a huge parking lot, you will find the Bruny Island Cruises*, a family business that started in 1999 and has won several tourism awards.
-We love the fact that this company cares about the environment and is a 100% Carbon Offset and Advanced Ecotourism Certified operator.
-Their Bruny Island Tour will bring you to majestic cliffs which are considered as some of the highest cliffs in Australia!
+At the end of Adventure Bay, right where you find a huge parking lot, you will find Bruny Island Cruises*, a family business that started in 1999 and has won several tourism awards.
+We love the fact that this company cares about the environment and is a 100% Carbon Offset and Advanced Ecotourism certified operator.
+Their Bruny Island Tour will bring you to majestic cliffs which are considered some of the highest cliffs in Australia!
 You will also see sights such as The Monument and may spot wildlife such as dolphins and seals.